 You haven't sold in this category in over a year

-You have had eBay Buyer Protection cases opened for more than 3% of your total transactions in the last year
+eBay Money Back Guarantee requests or PayPal Purchase Protection cases have been opened for more than 3% of your total transactions in the last year

 You need to establish a positive selling history in the category you're listing in and show that you're able to meet the needs of your customers before you are permitted to list higher quantities.
-You may also be required to confirm your personal information.
+We may also require you to confirm your personal information.

 Starting out small also gives you a chance to become familiar with eBay and to make sure you're following our selling practices policy.